videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

 3. `MeetingView` is all set.
-Lets create the `ParticipantsView` which will show all the participants in the meeting.
+Let's create the `ParticipantsView` which will show all the participants in the meeting.

 - Here we use the `useMeeting` hook to get the participants list and then map it to `ParticipantView`